 After arriving in Prague from Bucharest, with more than hour to go before our scheduled connection to Paris on Czech Airlines, we decided to sneak in a little lounge time.
 Having already sampled the Erste Premier Lounge on the way to Bucharest, we decided to try the other Priority Pass lounge in Terminal 2, the Menzies Aviation Lounge.
-We wouldn’t have much time – maybe 25-30 minutes – but sufficient to get a quick charge on our phones and grab a drink and a snack.
+We only had 25-30 minutes, just enough time to grab a quick phone charge and a few drinks and snacks.

 See also: Rocky’s review of the Menzies Aviation Lounge from 2013.